wazo-platform/xivo-build-tools/README.md

     xivo-build-tools -a -f

-Build all xivo packages for distribution <xivo-five>
+Build all xivo packages for distribution <pelican-stretch>

-    xivo-build-tools -a -d xivo-five
+    xivo-build-tools -a -d pelican-stretch

 Build <xivo-agentd> for distribution <my-distribution-to-test> with branch <my-branch-to-test>